ArtisanMobile/devdocs/_posts/2014-05-09-push-notifications.md

 See <a href="http://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/IPhoneOSClientImp.html#//apple_ref/doc/uid/TP40008194-CH103-SW2">Apple's iOS Developer documentation</a> for additional information on how to register your app to receive push notifications.

 <div class="note note-important">
-  <p>NOTE: If you are using Artisan in conjunction with another Push Notification SDK (such as Parse or Urban Airship), and are already registering for push notifications through their APIs, you will not need to re-register via the registerForRemoteNotificationTypes call to use Artisan Push Notifications.</p>
+  <p><strong>NOTE:</strong> If you are using Artisan in conjunction with another Push Notification SDK (such as Parse or Urban Airship), and are already registering for push notifications through their APIs, you will not need to re-register via the registerForRemoteNotificationTypes call to use Artisan Push Notifications.</p>
 </div>

 <div id="test"></div>